BergQuester/v8tr.github.io/_drafts/2018-12-01-declarative-table-view-controllers.md

 {% endhighlight %}

 That's it, just 12 lines in `setupTable()` method.
 The code is declarative and easy-to-understand, compared to default table view data source methods.
-It is easy to follow, since everything is contained in a single method, instead of being spread between a number of methods or even files.
+It satisfies the criteria defined at the beginning and does not possess the drawbacks of standard approach to managing table views.

-As a bonus, let's examine a more complex case with a table view that contains cells of different type, defined both in a nib and a class.
+As a bonus, let's examine a more complex case with different kinds of cells in a single table views, where cells are initialized both from nib and class.

 ### Table View with Heterogenous Cells